jackbittiner/CV/README.md

 ## Hobbies and Interests

 - I am fascinated by geometric art and have recently taken it up as a hobby.
+I also like making visual art using the live coding software Cyril!
 - I have volunteered at both Glastonbury and Bestival with Oxfam in 2014 and 2015.
 I also regularly volunteer at Chorlton Arts Festival where I spend my time stewarding at performances.
 - I set up and coordinated a monthly club night with two of my friends in Manchester during my time at University.
 I had a variety of roles including DJ, Promoter and Photographer.
 A highlight was when I got to DJ at Pangaea, the University of Manchester’s student union night, which is the largest student festival in Europe.
 - I wrote multiple articles for the The Mancunion, the largest student newspaper in the United Kingdom.
 Most of my articles focused on music.
 I play the guitar and have a love of Disco and World Music.